Introduction of San Qi:Sanchi or Radix Notoginseng.

 Property and flavor: warm, sweet, slightly bitter.

-Drupes are berrylike, nearly reniform, ca. 6~9 mm long; green when tender.
-Red when mature, 1~3 seeds, spherical, white seed coat.
+The berry is drupes-like, nearly reniform, about 1 cm in diameter, and turns ruby-red (bright red) when it is mature.
+1~3 seeds, oblate, white.
 Its flowering period is from June to August, the fruiting period is from August to October.

-Panax notoginseng.:flowering plant The herb is commonly known as Sanqi, also called Tianqi or Tien-chi, is the dried tuber of Panax Notoginseng.
-Native to East Asia, it is found in forests and shrubberies in China, Burma, and at the area with altitude up to 2,100~4,300 meters in Central Nepal and the Himalayas.
+plants of Panax notoginseng with red fruit spikes and green unmature fruit spikes grow in field The herb is commonly known as Sanqi, also called Tianqi or Tien-chi, is the dried tuber of Panax Notoginseng.
+Native to East Asia, it is found in forests and shrubberies in China, Burma, and in the area at altitudes up to 2,100~4,300 meters in Central Nepal and the Himalayas.
 The perennial plant grows to about 1.2 meters high at a slow rate.
-The flowers are hermaphrodite (have both male and female organs).
+The flowers are hermaphroditic.
 The plant can grow in full shade (deep woodland) or semi-shade (light woodland).
 It requires moist soil.
 The plant was native to China, Notoginseng is grown commercially in the southern and central regions of the country.
-The portion of the plant used in remedies is the root, it is dug up before the plant flowers or after the fruit has ripened.
-It is described warm in nature, sweet and slightly bitter, and non-toxic.
+The portion of the plant used in remedies is the root, it is dug up before the plant flowers or after the fruit is ripened.
+It is warm in nature, tastes sweet and slightly bitter, and is non-toxic.
 The dose in decoction for clinical use is 5~10 grams.
-It can be ground to powder for swallowing directly or taking mixed with water: the dose, in that case, it is usually 1~3 grams, each time (a common preparation is tablets, 500 mg Sanqi powder per tablet).
-In the ancient book Bencao Gangmu (Compendium of Materia Medica, 1596 A.D.) it is stated: "On account of the fact that Sanqi is a herb belonging to the Xue Fen (blood phase) of the Yangming and Jueyin meridians, it can treat all diseases of the blood."
+It can be ground to powder for swallowing directly or taking mixed with water: the dose, in that case, is usually 1~3 grams, each time (a common preparation is tablets, 500 mg Sanqi powder per tablet).
+The ancient book Bencao Gangmu (Compendium of Materia Medica, 1596 A.D.) recorded: "On account of the fact that Sanqi is a herb belonging to the Xue Fen (blood phase) of the Yangming and Jueyin meridians, it can treat all diseases of the blood."
 Sanqi is a herb that has been used in China quite extensively since the end of the 19th century.
 It has acquired a very favorable reputation for the treatment of blood disorders, including blood stasis, bleeding, and blood deficiency.

-Sanchi:herb photo Characters of herbs: The main roots are conical, spindle-shaped, or irregular blocks, 1~6 cm long and 1~4 cm in diameter.
-The surface is grayish-yellow to brown-black, with wax-like luster, with root mark on the top, there is nodular protrusion around, intermittent longitudinal wrinkles, and broken root marks on the side.
-The herb is heavy, the texture of the herb is solid and firm, and the cortex and wood part is often separated after being smashed; The fracture surface is gray-green, yellow-green, or gray-white, with tiny brown grease spot on the cortex and slight radial texture in the center.
+eleven dried herb taproots of Sanchi Characters of herbs: The taproots (main roots) are cone-like (conical-like), fusiform (spindle-shaped), or irregular blocks, 1~6 cm long, and 1~4 cm in diameter.
+The surface is sallow (grayish yellow) to brownish black, and has a waxy luster, with root marks on the top, there is nodular protrusion around, intermittent longitudinal wrinkles, and broken rootlet marks on the sides.
+The herb is heavy, the texture of the herb is solid and firm, and the cortex and the xylem (wood part) are often separated after being broken; The cross section is celadon (grayish-green), yellowish green, or ash gray (grayish-white), with fine and tiny brown rosin specks on the cortex and slight radial texture in the center.
 The herb has a slight odor, it tastes bitter, slightly cool, and then sweet.
-The herb of better grade is heavy, the texture is firm, the surface is smooth, the fracture surface is gray-green or green.
+The herb of a better grade is heavy, the texture is firm, the surface is smooth, and the fracture surface is celadon (grayish-green) or yellowish-green.

-The strips are cylindrical or conical, 2~6 cm in length, 0.8 cm in diameter at the upper end, and 0.3 cm in diameter at the lower end.
+The strips are cylindrical or conical, 2~6 cm long, 0.8 cm in diameter at the upper end, and 0.3 cm in diameter at the lower end.

-The shears are irregularly shrunk in blocks or strips, with several obvious stem marks and ring lines on the surface, gray-green or white at the center of the fracture surface, dark-green or gray at the edge.
+The shears are irregularly shrunk in blocks or strips, with several obvious stem marks and ring lines on the surface, celadon (grayish-green) or white at the center of the fracture surface, and dark-green or gray at the edge.

 Medicinal efficacy: Dissipate stasis, hemostasis (stanch bleeding), detumescence (reduce swelling), and analgesic (relieve pain).
 It is indicated for hemoptysis (cough up blood), hememesis (spitting blood), epistaxis (nose bleeding or bleeding from five aperture or subcutaneous tissue), hemafecia (pass blood in stool), dysentery with bloody stool, uterine bleeding, abdominal mass, postpartum bruise, lochiostasis, traumatic bleeding, carbuncle swelling and pain, chest and abdominal pain, swelling and pain due to fall and trauma, blood stasis due to fall and trauma.